bitfoundation/bitplatform/docs/bit-server-side/odata.md

 In bit apps, you develop odata controllers for your DTO (Data transfer objects) classes.

-Instead of sending your models to client, you send DTO to the client.
+Instead of sending your domain models to client, you send DTO to the client.
 Your model gets complicated over time based on business requirements, and in the client side you need something less complicated and easier to use.
-DTO (ViewModel in MVC) is a common best practice is modern software development world.
+DTO (Something similar to ViewModel in MVC) is a common best practice is modern software development world.

 Model - DTO examples: